 Economic Assistance is available for working families and businesses through Cook County Government and the State of Illinois.
-Visit these websites for information about loans for small businesses, unemployment insurance, utility relief, food access, medicaid waivers, taxes, and more.
+Visit these websites for information about loans for small businesses, unemployment insurance, cell phone and utility relief, food access, Medicaid waivers, taxes, and more.
 Click on the photo tiles at page bottom for IDPH Resources for Economic Assistance and U.S Department of Labor.
 Additional resources can be found on our Resources page.

 Frequently Asked Questions